Coko-Foundation/cokolint/README.md

 module.exports = commitizen
 ```

-Finally, edit your `.eslintignore` file to make sure the last file you added gets linted as well.
+Finally, add the following line to your `.eslintignore` file to make sure the last file you added gets linted as well.

 ```
 !.cz-config.js